apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

    |TS| will start the |RPC| server without any need for configuration.

-In case a special configuration is needed, the following describes the structure.
+If a non-default configuration is needed, the following describes the structure.

 File `jsonrpc.yaml` is a YAML format.
 The default configuration is::